preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/index.rst

 .. image:: forms-settings-graphical-colors.png

-Use the right most icon to set padding:
+Use the right-most icon to set padding:

 .. image:: forms-settings-graphical-padding.png